 Ben is the son of my oldest sister Cathy, both seen here last week, on the Appalachian Trail near Carver's Gap, Roan Mountain.

 On September 10th, World Suicide Prevention Day, Ben started his walk across America on the shores of the Atlantic in Boston, MA.
+This is the route Ben has planned and has been taking.

-He estimates that his long, slow, self-supported hike across the United States clear to the West coast will take anywhere from 9-12 months.
+States clear to the West coast will take anywhere from 9-12 months.

-more information, or to make a contribution, link to his fundraising page by clicking on:
+Ben is walking to support mental health promotion and suicide prevention.
+If you want more information, or to make a contribution, link to his fundraising page by clicking on:

 Wednesday 12/1/21 - Before sun up, and while I was sleeping my second 3½ section of the night (I had been up from 12:30-3:00) Joe left for Hot Springs, NC where he was going to meet up with Ben and his two hiking companions and hike six miles of the Appalachian Trail with them.